Kathleen Lloyd

-Kathleen Lloyd (also credited as Kathleen Gackle) is an American actress known for her role as the female lead in The Missouri Breaks (1976), opposite Marlon Brando and Jack Nicholson.
+Kathleen Lloyd (also credited as Kathleen Gackle) (born September 13, 1948) is an American actress and musician known for her role as the female lead in The Missouri Breaks (1976), opposite Marlon Brando and Jack Nicholson.
 She also appeared in the horror films The Car (1977) and It Lives Again (1978).

 Early years

-Lloyd is the daughter of a poultry farmer from Santa Maria, California.
+Lloyd was born in Santa Clara, California.
+She is the daughter of a poultry farmer from Santa Maria, California.
 She had also been a musician, and her mother had been a flamenco dancer.
 She left the University of California, Los Angeles to venture into acting after winning a Hugh O'Brian Acting Award.

 Career

-Lloyd made more than eighty screen appearances between 1970 and 2003, almost all in television series, including a recurring role as Assistant District Attorney Carol Baldwin on Magnum, P.I. from 1983 to 1988.
+Lloyd made more than 80 screen appearances between 1970 and 2003, almost all in television series, including a recurring role as Assistant District Attorney Carol Baldwin on Magnum, P.I. from 1983 to 1988.
 She also had recurring roles on The Gangster Chronicles as Stella Siegel, and Hill Street Blues as Nurse Linda Wulfawitz.

 In the early-to-mid-1970s, Lloyd was billed sometimes as Kathy Lloyd and sometimes as Kathleen Gackle.